publications

 Culinary Palettes:

-Heritage as food in postrevolutionary mexican art
+The Visuality of Food in postrevolutionary mexican art

 Lesley A. Wolff

-niversity of texas Press, forthcoming 2025
+University of texas Press, forthcoming 2025

 Nourish and Resist: